The Progression of Parkinson’s Disease

-Parkinson’s disease affects between 1 and 1.5 million Americans, with between 40,000 and 60,000 new cases diagnosed each year.
+Parkinson’s Disease affects between 1 and 1.5 million Americans, with between 40,000 and 60,000 new cases diagnosed each year.
 The mean age of diagnosis is 62, although 5 to 10% of individuals with Parkinson’s disease have young-onset Parkinson’s, which manifests before the age of 45.
 Individuals may be diagnosed in the earlier or later stages of the disease, and symptoms may progress more rapidly in some people than others.
 However, there is a common pattern to the course of Parkinson’s disease, linked to the progressive loss of dopaminergic nerve cells in the brain and body.

-The role of dopamine
+The Role of Dopamine

 Dopamine is a neurotransmitter, or a chemical that transmits messages between nerve cells.
 Parkinson’s disease is associated with the death of neurons (nerve cells) that produce dopamine, leading to decreased levels of dopamine in the brain and body.
 The death of these cells causes malfunctioning of pathways that rely on dopamine to carry messages, including the neural pathways controlling movement.